 One Community is designing permaculture cooperatives through Highest Good food that is more diverse, more nutritious, locally grown and sustainable, and part of our open source botanical garden model to support and share bio-diversity:

 This week the core team of our permaculture cooperative reviewed videos on raising chickens and decided to feature this video due to its thorough and comprehensive coverage.
 We then took detailed notes (with timestamps) on our new behind-the-scenes chicken Google Doc.
+This work helps One Community’s mission of permaculture cooperatives and reinforces our commitment to a better living quality for all people.
 You can see some of this work here.

 The core team also made final updates to rabbit hutch assembly instructions.
 As part of our permaculture cooperative, we raised the hutch to be 3 feet from the ground, removed the plywood floor, and updated the doors and roof, as shown here.